 Are you looking for a truly unique musical opportunity?
 Do you think you have what it takes to perform in Yale's most iconic structure?
 Would you want to serenade all of campus from a 43-ton instrument?

 If your answer is yes to these questions, then congratulations, you are ready for Heel!

 More like the base of your hand!
 Rumor has it the name was adapted from playing with the true heel of the hand when Harkness tower only had chimes which were heavier to play than the carillon and thus required more force.

 Heel now denotes the lessons and audition process that all interested musicians must complete in order to join the Guild.
-You'll receive weekly lessons from current Guild members for about 9 weeks to begin to learn the instrument, and if at the end of this process you decide you want to join the Guild, you'll audition by playing a piece on the real carillon, another on a practice carillon, a sight-reading passage, and the infamously delicious "Annoying Exercise".
+You'll receive weekly lessons from current Guild members for about 5 weeks to begin to learn the instrument, and if at the end of this process you decide you want to join the Guild, you'll audition by playing a piece on the real carillon, another on a practice carillon, and a brief sight-reading passage.

 If you're more of a movie person than a book person, here's a quick video about heel!